Symptoms and conditions of internal jugular vein stenosis caused by boney cervical spine compression

 This is a symptom we see commonly reported in people seeking our treatments.
 These people, possibly like yourself will report that suddenly, without warning, they will not be able to see out of one eye.
 They are blind in that eye.
 Within a short time, the vision returns.
 I picked this symptom to focus on because it is one that is more specific to internal jugular vein stenosis.

 I have been diagnosed with Idiopathic intracranial hypertension.
 I have seen many, many specialists.
-I have had countless tests, countless scans.
+I have had countless tests and countless scans.
 “Everything,” shows nothing.
-I keep telling my doctors that all my symptoms go away when I am laying down, when I am laying down for my scans I am not surprised “They show nothing.”
+I keep telling my doctors that all my symptoms go away when I am lying down, when I am lying down for my scans I am not surprised “They show nothing.”
 When I am standing I cannot breathe, I blackout, I have vision problems, and have a diagnosis of transient monocular blindness.

-Like the example story above, Transient monocular blindness is a “mystery symptoms,” among many “mystery symptoms.”
+Like the example story above, Transient monocular blindness is a “mystery symptom,” among many “mystery symptoms.”
 Its causes can be many, its causes can be internal jugular vein compression.